matveyco/8biticon/README.md

 ```

 ### Layer items list
 Represents pickable list of layer items.
-User can emmit "click" event on .item element in order for it to appear in viewport.
+User can emmit "click" event on .item element for it to appear in viewport.
 ```html
 <div class="layers">
 	<div class="layer"> <!-- this element gets cloned for every layer in the group -->